makersacademy/bowling-challenge/README.md

 ---------
 ### How to test
-Command line: `open SpecRunner.html`
+1. git clone this repository
+2. command line `npm install`
+3. command line `npm run test`

 ---------
 ### Overview
-- Used jasmine and jQuery from CDN
+- Use jQuery from CDN
+- Use jest for test
-- Functions and tests are fully implemented
+- Functions and tests are fully implemented, test coverage: 98.41%
 - Some style and animation